janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 meant Rodauth cannot be used with Rails.
 However, it turns out Rodauth can in fact be used with any Rack-based web framework, including Rails.

-Integrating Rodauth properly into Rails definitely wasn't trivial, but once all the kinks had been worked out, I extracted the glue code into **[rodauth-rails]**.
+Integrating Rodauth into Rails for the first time definitely wasn't trivial;
+but once all the kinks had been worked out, I extracted the necessary glue code into **[rodauth-rails]**.
 It comes with generators, controller & view integration, mailer support, CSRF & flash integration, HMAC security and more.
 Additionally, to make Sequel coexist better with Active Record, I've created the [sequel-activerecord_connection] gem, which enables Sequel to reuse Active Record's database connection.
 All this should make Rodauth as easy to get started with as its Rails-based counterparts :muscle:

-With its recent [2.0 release], it's time to finally take a proper look into Rodauth and see what makes it so special :sparkles:
+And with its recent [2.0 release], it's time to finally take a proper look into Rodauth and see what makes it so special :sparkles:

 ## Encapsulated authentication logic